 Fort Knox Inn is the best place to stay with views of the bridge and fort.
 If you want to shop for antiques and stay in a B&B, try the nearby Old Winterport Commercial House or stay in a historic church at Crooked Steeple Hall.

 Restaurants in Bucksport

+The Franciscan’s of Bucksport operate The Friars’ Brewhouse, a taproom and gastropub, so stop by the brewery for an award-wining draft and some tasty grub, served by actual friars!
 For all things seafood and much more, Carrier’s Mainely Lobster is the place to go.
+For comfort food, head to the family-owned Warren’s Waterfront Restaurant.
 A local favorite is MacLeod’s Restaurant, serving classic American fare and seafood.
-For a great view with your breakfast, lunch or dinner, check out the Harbor View Grille.
 Across the river in Winterport is the Winterport Winery, known for its tasty fruit wines.